Items tagged c

 Filters: c ×

-Unravelling `not` in Python (via) Part of a series where Brett Cannon looks at how fundamental Python syntactic sugar works, including a clearly explained dive I to the underlying op codes and C implementation. # 27th November 2020, 5:59 pm
+Unravelling `not` in Python (via) Part of a series where Brett Cannon looks at how fundamental Python syntactic sugar works, including a clearly explained dive into the underlying op codes and C implementation. # 27th November 2020, 5:59 pm

 CG-SQL (via) This is the toolkit the Facebook Messenger team wrote to bring stored procedures to SQLite.
 It implements a custom version of the T-SQL language which it uses to generate C code that can then be compiled into a SQLite module. # 22nd October 2020, 6:25 pm